 If you’re looking to keep a tighter leash on your spending and want help saving, then Oval Money may be worth considering.
 But take a look at this Oval Money review to see why you may want to look elsewhere.

 Oval Money claims to be a free app that helps everyone be “money wise”.
-Not only does the app allow you to track your spending, it allows you to save money too without lifting a finger.
+Not only does the app allow you to track your spending, but it also allows you to save money too without lifting a finger.

 Like all other money apps, you will need to link the app to your main bank account.
 If you have other banks accounts or credit cards, you can link these too.
 You’ll also need to provide a phone number and email address for security purposes.